BryanWilsonRU/SolitoRylaBryan_ETL/README.md

 data_etl.ipynb

 *Processes described in markdown cells or commented code, as well as within this README file.
+*Created an ERD, using QuickBaseDiagrams, as a reference for the end product desired, as well as a flowchart to keep us on track and give a solid workflow visualization.

 All Sources Included within README file or GitHub repository under (Resources) Folder.

 ## Extract

 We retrieved a list of the Top 250 Movies along with the movie's year of release and IMDB rating by web scraping the following [page](https://www.imdb.com/chart/top/?ref_=nv_mv_250).

 We also scraped the movie pages from (reelgood.com)[https://reelgood.com/movies] to find the movies available on Amazon Prime, Netflix, Disney+, and Hulu.
 Since you can filter these pages by IMDB rating, we restricted the movies we retrieved to an IMDB rating of 8 or higher in order to easily match movies that are on the IMDB Top 250 list.

-WE also were able to retrieve additional information on the movies available on Netflix and Disney+ from Kaggle sources.
+We also were able to retrieve additional information on the movies available on Netflix and Disney+ from Kaggle sources.
 The only data that was incomplete was the url for each result; we couldn’t find a source URL for every matching movie.

-Created ERD, using QuickBaseDiagrams, as a reference for the end product desired, as well as a flowchart to keep us on track and give a solid workflow visualization.

 ## Sources